ignaciomarquezalbes/ode-numerical-methods/euler-implicit/README.md

 y(x₀) = y₀.

-It approximates the solution in a similar fashion to the Explicit Euler Method.
+It approximates the solution in a similar fashion to the Explicit Euler Method, using the slope at the next point to approximate the solution, instead of the current point.
 In this case, the algorithm computes successive values using:

 xₙ₊₁ = xₙ + h,